When it comes to donor engagement, a little personaliztion goes a long way.

-With this in mind, you can have much more personalized communications with your donors, rather than sending them material that may not be relevant for them and hoping to get traction.
+All this information will help you segment your donors and allow you to filter your contacts and send more personalized communications, rather than sending them material that may not be relevant to them and hoping to get traction.

 Ask not what your donors can do for you; ask what you can do for your donors.
 That’s how the saying goes, right?
 It’s not just a spin on a well-known John F. Kennedy quote, but also a pretty good mindset to have when considering personalizing your communication with nonprofit donors.